Ben408/PII-Cloak/DEVELOPMENT_ISSUES.md

 # Development Issues - Cloak & Style PII Data Scrubber

-## ✅ ALL ISSUES RESOLVED - PROJECT COMPLETE

-## 🎉 **PROJECT STATUS: READY FOR DEPLOYMENT**
+## 🔄 **PROJECT STATUS: UI IMPROVEMENTS IN PROGRESS**

-All development issues have been successfully resolved.
-The Cloak & Style PII Data Scrubber is now a complete, production-ready application with all 6 epics (A through F) fully implemented and tested.
+The Cloak & Style PII Data Scrubber has made significant progress with core functionality working, but recent UI improvements are still being refined.
+All 6 epics (A through F) are functionally complete, with ongoing UI polish and testing.

 ## ✅ RESOLVED ISSUES